tpascarella/sr50/docs/spending/overview.md

 ## 34% goes to [Everything Else](everything-else.md)

-34% of spending goes to other categories, education, clothing, alcohol, social life expenses, etc. Most of these are the expenses people try to cut out in an attempt to save money, but in relation to the Big 3 mentioned earlier, these can be kept, within reason.
+34% of spending goes to other categories, education, clothing, alcohol, social life expenses, etc. Most of these are the expenses people try to cut out in an attempt to save money, but in relation to the Big 3 mentioned earlier, these expenses can be kept (within reason).

-## ~1/3rd of your salary goes to [Taxes](taxes.md)
+## ~1/3rd of your Income goes to [Taxes](taxes.md)

-The spending breakdowns earlier represent your *after-tax take home pay*, which leaves out taxes as an expense category.
-However, taxes usually account for 1/3rd of your salary, so in this section we will cover ways to reduce your tax liability as quickly and efficiently as we can.
+The spending breakdown chart only represents your *after-tax take home pay*, which leaves out taxes as an expense category.
+However, taxes usually account for 1/3rd of your salary, so in this section we will cover ways to reduce your tax liability as efficiently as we can.

 ## Takeaway

 Housing, Transportation, and Food take up 62% of the average American spending.

-Since we want to reach a Savings Rate of 50%, we will need to take drastic action on these 3 categories, which we will cover in the next sections.
+Since we want to reach a Savings Rate of 50%, we will need to take drastic action on these 3 categories, which we'll cover in the next sections.

 >Increase Your Savings Rate